CartoDB/carto-workshop/02-builder-analysis/exercises/stores.md

 - 1. Import and create a map
 - 2. Georeference stores layer
 - 3. Process the sales table to group the data
-- 4. Join bot layers.
+- 4. Join both layers.
-- 4. Style
+- 5. Style
-- 5. Add widgets
+- 6. Add widgets

 <!-- /MarkdownTOC -->